burnpiro/erdem.pl/content/posts/2020/2020-02-05-Understanding-ROI-Pooling/Understanding-ROI-Pooling.md

   <figcaption>Regions of Interest</figcaption>
 </figure>

 It's important to remember that __RoI is NOT a bounding box__.
-IT might look like one but it's just a proposal for further processing.
-Many people are assuming it's true.
-The reason for that is simple, most of the papers and blog posts are creating proposals in place of actual objects because it's more convenient.
-I did it as well on my image.
+It might look like one but it's just a proposal for further processing.
+Many people are assuming that because most of the papers and blog posts are creating proposals in place of actual objects.
+It's more convenient that way, I did it as well on my image.
 Here is an example of a different proposal area which also is going to be checked by Fast R-CNN (green box).

 <figure class="image">
   <img src="./cats-dummy-proposal.jpg" alt="RoIs">